E. Thomas Smiley, Ph.D. and Donald C. Booth Ph.D.

 It would not be surprising to see a lawsuit result from the failure of a large tree that had its roots damaged by the synthetic burlap.
 Use of synthetic burlap appears to be less than before, but we still see it.
 Planting crews often leave these materials.
 Using biodegradable fibers would save thousands of trees a year.
 Wire baskets have been a controversial topic in both the nursery and tree care industries.
 We do occasionally see stem and root girdling when baskets are left intact after planting.
 Symptoms are most obvious during drought years when the tree has not grafted over the wire.

 An easy remedy to avoid girdling the buttress roots is to use a basket one size smaller.
 For example, for a 32″ spade dug root ball, instead of inserting into a 32″ basket, insert into a 28″ basket and twine over the top.
-The top of the ball will be about 6″ below the top of the basket.
+The top of the ball will be about 6″ above the top of the basket.
 The landscaper will receive a ball that can be planted as is and the nurseryman saves on the smaller basket.
 Nametags or labels appear to be less damaging now than in the past.
 Metal tags attached with wire once caused problems, newer plastic tags typically become brittle and fall off before they do serious damage.
 It is still better to attach labels to lower limbs rather than around the trunk in case the plastic does not breakdown.